Mannequins are often referred to as silent salespeople, but just how effective and effortlessly they can generate those sales depends on many factors.

 A good visual merchandising trick is to not put ALL your mannequins in the window at once ALL the time.
 Vary how many mannequins you use from week to week will make your windows more interesting.

-Other factors to consider for choosing your mannequin are:-do you want the mannequin to wear a wig?
+Other factors to consider for choosing your mannequin are: do you want the mannequin to wear a wig?
 Wigs require effort to maintain but the make the mannequin appear more human.
 And putting different styles and colors of wigs on the mannequin, will make it appear as if you have a different mannequins – which is a good thing.

 If you don’t want a wig, do you want the mannequin to be bald or have formed hair?
+If you end up getting a headless mannequin, this article has idea on how to make DIY creative “temporary” heads for them.

 If you still have questions about selecting the right mannequin, we are happy to help you with your choice.
 We have a wide variety of new and used mannequins from various manufacturers.
 So we have something for every budget and need.
-And once again our Pinterest boards provides lots of inspiration.

 Call us at 510 444 0650 or email us at email@example.com